José Lopes da Silva (poet): Biography

 He was born in Ribeira Brava, capital of the Island of São Nicolau.

 Around the beginning of the 20th century, he moved to Mindelo out west on the island of São Vicente, later he met family members there.

-During the pre-Claridade generation which was before 1936, he was the three literary and cultural figures of Cape Verde, the others were Eugénio Tavares and Pedro Cardoso.
+During the pre-Claridade generation which was before 1936, he was among the three literary and cultural figures of Cape Verde, the others were Eugénio Tavares and Pedro Cardoso.
 He wrote some of his poems in Cape Verdean Creole including São Nicolau Creole as well as the São Vicente one.

 His poetic ideas were brought to other stories inside the Claridade review first published in 1936.

 He died at the age of 90 in Mindelo on the island of São Vicente, at the time he was considered to be the first longest living writer in Cape Verde.

 He is not the same but could be related to another poet who was born in the island of Santo Antão, José Gabriel Lopes da Silva, commonly under the pseudonym Gabriel Mariano who was also a poet as well as a novelist and an essayist.